Dollar dips after Fed rally, Bitcoin slumps

 "If inflation data comes in a little bit firmer than expected, or is a little bit stickier than expected, then that could portend to more aggressive timelines for the Fed to remove accommodation," Rai said.

-In cryptocurrencies, bitcoin’s poor recent run continued with a 7.40% drop to $32,964, as China expanded restrictions on mining to the province of Sichuan.
+In cryptocurrencies, bitcoin's poor recent run continued with a 8.89% drop to $32,390, as China expanded restrictions on mining to the province of Sichuan. read more

 Cryptomining in China accounts for more than half of global bitcoin production.